Negotiation is the key to success in any entrepreneurial situation. To many, the word “negotiation” is immensely intimidating.

 3. When to show your empathy

-This leads me into my next thought: show your empathy.
+This leads me to my next thought: show your empathy.
 Be a good listener.
 Do your best to connect with the negotiator, even when they are being repetitive or presenting questionable truths.
 The fine line between negotiating and arguing can also be found in where empathy is shown.
 If close-mindedness to the other party’s opinions is shown, then very little will really end up being resolved.

 Today’s post was a little different than most, but a big part of being a Teenpreneur is learning how to close a deal, even when it’s not a formal sales pitch.
-Day-to-day challenges are abundant as any kind of entrepreneur, and remaining open minded and aware to these adversities is what really helps a businessman/woman grow!
+Day-to-day challenges are abundant as any kind of entrepreneur, and remaining open-minded and aware to these adversities is what really helps a businessman/woman grow!

 Lots of love, Lovelies!

 If there is anything you’d like to see on the TGI blog, let me know!